 • David Taylor, executive operations director, Midland Heart

-The group is chaired by James Prestwich, director of policy and external affairs at CIH, and the secretariat is provided by Matthew Scott, policy and practice officer at CIH.
+The group was chaired by James Prestwich, director of policy and external affairs at CIH, and the secretariat was provided by Matthew Scott, policy and practice officer at CIH.

 Got a question for the policy team?
 Contact us today.